eth-easl/dandelionFunctionExamples/wasm-compiler/README.md

  This directory contains

 - a build script to compile the std-less function examples to wasm
-- the compiler to compile .wasm files to provably sandboxed native function binaries
+- the rWasm-based compiler to transpile wasm binaries to Rust
+- a wrapper crate which turns the rWasm-generated code into a provably sandboxed native function binary

-# build script
+# wasm binaries build script

 ```bash
 ./remake-wasm.sh